nvda-es/devguides_translation/original_docs/w10addoninternals.md

 * Calculator: selectively announce calculator display.
 * Calendar: suppress read-only state announcement in various controls.
-* Cortana/Start menu: suppress double announcement of suggestion result item in some cases, staying silent when user is dictating to Cortana.
+* Cortana/Start menu/Cortana search box for new Sets tab screen: suppress double announcement of suggestion result item in some cases, staying silent when user is dictating to Cortana, handling bad UIA implementations.
 * Mail: table navigation commands in message list, suppress read-only announcement in email content, app alias for hxmail.exe and hxoutlook.exe (the latter for updates released in May 2017).
 * Maps: play location coordinates for map items, suppress repeated live region announcements, aliases to support old and new Maps releases (the old alias, maps_windows, is gone).
 * Microsoft Edge: announce correct alert text, supports both the overall Microsoft Edge process and the content process (microsoftedgecp.exe).
 * Modern keyboard: support for emoji panel and hardware input suggestions.
 * MSN Weather: use up or down arrow keys to read forecast information.
+* Sets: announcing currently active tab and its position when switching between app tabs.
 * Settings: selectively announce various status information, provide correct labels for certain controls.
 * Shell Experience Host: work around some UIA state information mismatch.
 * Skype (modern): commands to move to various Skype controls, commands to read recent messages, suppress extraneous text from new messages.